mattdesl/budo-ball-example/README.md

 *Note:* In some cases, you may need to refresh the tab to get back into the interactive state.
 Also, opening DevTools or the console will disconnect the debugger.

 Tested on OSX Yosemite.
-[Tweet me](https://twitter.com/mattdesl) if you notice any problems.
+[Tweet me](https://twitter.com/mattdesl) or [open an issue](https://github.com/mattdesl/budo/issues) if you notice problems.

 ## License